Twiggy: 1970–1979

 In 1973, she appeared with David Bowie on the cover of his seventh album, Pin Ups. which entered the UK chart on 3 November 1973 and stayed there for 21 weeks, peaking at No. 1.
-She was also name-checked ("She'd sigh like Twig the wonder kid") in Bowie's song Drive-In Saturday for his Aladdin Sane album.
+She was also name-checked ("She'd sigh like Twig the wonder kid") in Bowie's song "Drive-In Saturday" for his Aladdin Sane album.

 In October 1975, she sang at the live performance of Roger Glover's The Butterfly Ball and the Grasshopper's Feast album at the Royal Albert Hall in London.
 The concert was filmed and produced by Tony Klinger and released to cinemas in 1976.
 In November 1976, she made an appearance on The Muppet Show, in which she sang the Beatles song, "In My Life".
 In 1976, she signed to Mercury Records and released the albums Twiggy and Please Get My Name Right, that contained both pop and country tunes.
 Twiggy sold very well, peaking on the UK charts at No. 33, and gave Twiggy a silver disc for good sales.
 The album contains Twiggy's top-20 hit single, "Here I Go Again".
 "Please Get My Name Right" made it to No. 35 in 1977.
 The single, "A Woman in Love", failed to chart for Twiggy in 1977 but was a hit for the Three Degrees in 1979.
 Twiggy also sang some of the songs in the first volume of Captain Beaky and His Band in 1977.

-In 1978, the television distribution arm of American International Pictures, in an effort to gain additional syndication value in the US to the LWT rock music series Supersonic, repackaged the musical performances with Twiggy replacing Mike Mansfield's introductions.
-The new series, titled Twiggy's Jukebox, ran in most of the major television markets in the US during the 1978–79 TV season.
+In 1978, the television distribution arm of American International Pictures, in an effort to gain additional syndication value in the United States to the LWT rock music series Supersonic, repackaged the musical performances with Twiggy replacing Mike Mansfield's introductions.
+The new series, titled Twiggy's Jukebox, ran in most of the major television markets in the United States during the 1978–79 TV season.
 Coincidentally, Twiggy had performed "Here I Go Again" and "Vanilla Olay" on Supersonic in September 1976, and these performances were included in the refurbished programme.
 After the initial season, Twiggy left the series, and American International Television continued Jukebox with Britt Ekland as host, using standard music videos rather than clips from Supersonic.
 Twiggy appeared in "There Goes the Bride" with Tom Smothers in 1979.